trim02/loginPassword/README.md

 3. Start the server to generate the default configuration file.
 4. Edit the `config.yml` file in the `plugins/LoginPassword` directory to suit your needs.
 5. Configure `velocity.toml` by adding the login server to `[servers]` table.
 If you want `ping-passthrough = "all"` to work correctly, have only the hub server in the `try = []` array, do not add the login server to the array.
 The plugin will handle redirecting players to the login server.
-6. Restart the server or run `velocity reload` to reload the config.
+6. Restart the server or run `velocity reload` to reload all plugins.

 ## Usage